-Members are appointed for a mandate starting on 1 September 2014 and ending on June 30 2017: Commission Register for Expert Groups.
+Members are appointed for a mandate starting on 1 October 2014 and ending on 30 June 2017: Commission Register of Expert Groups.

-The documents relating to the meetings of the group will be accessible on the Commission Register for Expert Groups under the heading 'Expert group on automatic exchange of financial account information'.
+The documents relating to the meetings of the group will be accessible on the Commission Register of Expert Groups under the heading 'Expert group on automatic exchange of financial account information'.